wfjm/w11/doc/ECO-026-div.md

 - the J11 never updates registers in case of overflow.
 A case like 0,177777 / 177777 were w11a now updates regs is known from J11 diagnostics to not update in J11.
-- simh always preserves the destination registers in case of overflow.
+- SimH always preserves the destination registers in case of overflow.

 **The pdp11 processor handbook considers the destination registers as**
 **undefined in case of division overflow, so the w11a behavior is OK.**